Coping After A Hurricane

 Be aware that after a disaster, children are most concerned that the event will happen again, someone close to them will be killed or injured, or they will be left separated from the family.

 REASSURING CHILDREN AFTER A DISASTER:

 - Personal contact is reassuring.
 Hug and touch your children.

-- Calmly provide factual information about the recent disaster and current plans for insuring their safety along with recovery plans.
+- Calmly provide factual information about the recent disaster and your recovery plans.

 - Encourage your children to talk about their feelings.

 - Spend extra time with your children, such as at bedtime.

 - Re-establish your daily routine for work, school, play, meals, and rest.

 - Involve your children by giving them specific chores to help them feel they are helping to restore family and community life.

 - Understand that your children will have a range of reactions to disasters.

 - Encourage your children to help update your family's disaster plan.